Free Granny Stripe Crochet Shrug Pattern – Easy Beginner Bolero

 Layer the shrug over a tank top or light shirt during the warmer months.
 You can wear it with different outfits – jeans, a dress, or shorts.
 The extra layer provides a little bit of extra warmth without getting too hot.

 Don’t forget that this crochet shrug pattern is also available in an ad-free digital pdf pattern.
 The pdf has a few helpful photos and the exact color stripe pattern I used.
-Grab the CROCHET SHRUG pattern in my Etsy shop.
+Grab the CROCHET SHRUG pattern in my shop.

 Love crochet garment patterns?
 Check out these other favorites…